 - The University will be the Data Controller for the information you give us on your application form and any personal data you disclose or we collect during the First Generation scheme.
 Manchester Metropolitan University needs to collect, maintain and use personal data relating to you to allow us to process your application for the First Generation scheme (FGS).
 If you are successful in gaining a place on the scheme, the details you have provided in this form will be used for the purposes of registering you as a First Generation student and maintaining your FGS record, providing facilities during your time on the scheme and evaluating the demographics of our participants.
 Your personal data will be used in accordance with the University’s Data Protection Policy: www.mmu.ac.uk/policy.
 The University may retain your personal data for up to 7 years.
 If you subsequently apply to and/or study at the University your personal data will be retained in accordance with the University’s Records Retention and Destruction Schedule.
 The University may share your personal data with your college in order to track and monitor your progress on the scheme.
 You have a range of rights in relation to your personal data, including the right of access, the right to request we stop processing your data, that your data is amended or updated.
 Please refer to our Data Protection website for further information on how to exercise those rights.

-We’re now open for applications from Year 12 and 13 students wanting to join the first and second cohorts of the scheme.
-The deadline for applications is Friday 15th December.
+We are currently open for applications from Year 12 students wanting to join the scheme.
+The deadline is Tuesday 3rd April.